Puroktor/NewsPortal/Readme.md

  + Articles are shown on separate pages
  + Sort by article theme is available
  + Every value from client is validated on server
- + JUnit tests are present for every endpoint
+ + Functional tests are present
  + HTML, JS, SQL injections are not possible

 P.S.
 Docker Hub:\